ABERT-NOLA/personal-gallery-/README.md

 Open the project on your Text Editor/IDE

 Run python3 manage.py runserver on your terminal
+## Contact info
+For any information queries or comments you can email me:
+ email: nyambegaobwoge@yahoo.com
 # License
 MIT License
 ### Author